Syro-Malabar Church: Forced liturgical latinization

-The liturgy of the Syro-Malabar Church was in a heavily latinized state when the church was finally emancipated in 1896 after 300 years of Latin administration inflicted by the Portuguese in the 16th century.
+The liturgy of the Syro-Malabar Church was in a heavily latinized state when the church was finally emancipated in 1896 after 300 years of Latin administration established by the Portuguese in the 16th century.
 The history of latinization in the Syro-Malabar Church stems from the colonial Synod of Diamper in 1599, which among other things, declared the Chaldean Catholic Patriarch a Nestorian heretic.
 The successive Jesuit and Carmelite administration indulged in further latinizations in the Syro-Malabar Church.

 Liturgical latinisation was furthered in 1896 by Ladislaus Zaleski, the Apostolic Delegate to India, who requested permission to translate the Roman Pontifical into Syriac.
 This was the choice of some Malabar prelates, who chose it over the East Syriac Rite and West Syriac Rite pontificals.
 A large number of Syro-Malabarians had schismed and joined with Assyrians at that time and various delayed the approval of this translation, until in 1934 Pope Pius XI stated that latinization was to no longer be encouraged.
 He initiated a process of liturgical reform that sought to restore the oriental nature of the Latinized Syro-Malabar rite.